AndersAndreen/TwoTrack/README.md

 In the summer of 2019 i came across a way of applying functional style result/error handling in .net called [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/).
 Using this method you encapsulate all return values in a result object that holds the value, if there is one, as well as two collections: Errors and Confirmations.
 TwoTrack is my C# implementation of Railway Oriented Programming.
 It is still in it's infancy, but feel free to check it out!
 I have included some use case scenarios in the form of unit tests, and a demo web app to show some of the functionality that I've implemented so far.

+## Features:
+- Automatic null check of inputs
+- Built in optional and configurable try-catch and conversion of exceptions to errors
+- Supports both error messages and confirmation messages
+- Error and confirmation levels are compatible with ILogger for easy conversion
+- Designed to support both Web APIs and ASP .NET solutions

 ## Principles:
 TwoTrack generally follows these four principles:
 - Clear intent over verbose error handling